Harvard Stadium: Other events

 Early in its existence two ice rinks were built on the stadium during the winter months for the men's ice hockey team.
 The Stadium served as the home for the hockey team until World War I.

-Harvard Stadium was the site of the U.S. Olympic Trials for men's track and field in 1920, 1924, and 1928.
+Harvard Stadium was the site of the U.S. Olympic Trials for men's track and field in 1912, 1920, 1924, and 1928.

 It is also the host of music festivals like the Amandla Festival, where Jamaican reggae legend Bob Marley performed a historic concert in 1979.
 Janis Joplin performed her last show at the stadium in 1970, shortly before her death.
 Other concerts included those by Miles Davis, Ray Charles, Van Morrison, The Band, B.B.
 King, Ike & Tina Turner, James Taylor, Joan Baez, Sly and the Family Stone, Rahsaan Roland Kirk, The Supremes, Mountain, Ten Years After and Johnny Mathis.
 During the 1984 Summer Olympics held in Los Angeles, the stadium hosted several soccer preliminaries.
 In 2007, the Boston Cannons, a professional lacrosse team for Major League Lacrosse, moved their home site to the stadium.
 They previously played at Boston University's Nickerson Field.
-They have since moved to Quincy, MA.
+They have since moved to Quincy, Massachusetts.

 Harvard installed FieldTurf and lights in 2006.

 Beginning on April 11, 2009, Harvard Stadium became the home field of the Boston Breakers of the Women's Professional Soccer (WPS) league when they beat Saint Louis Athletica 2–0.